RockieStar-Inc/drizzle-studio-gateway-cloudflare-tunnel/README.md

 ## Troubleshooting

 - Check logs: `docker-compose logs -f`
-- Verify tunnel token is correct
+- Verify tunnel token is correct in `.env` file
 - Ensure database files are accessible in the `data/` directory
 - Check Cloudflare tunnel configuration in Zero Trust dashboard
+- If Cloudflare token is not set, only the Gateway will start (accessible via localhost)